 Everyone is eager to manage COVID the way we manage the flu — that is, receiving a once-a-year shot that mitigates the risk of serious illness.
 Unfortunately, COVID is different.
 About one in every five American adults who contracts the virus develops Long COVID, or long-term health problems linked to the initial illness that can last weeks, months, or years.
-And unfortunately, we are still far from understanding everything about Long COVID and how it works.
+And unfortunately, we are still far from understanding everything about Long COVID and how it works, but we wonder, can COVID cause long-term stomach issues?

 A study published in the journal Nature explored the gastrointestinal (GI) symptoms that some people experience after contracting COVID.
 During the investigation, researchers collected healthcare data on over 154,000 Americans who were diagnosed with COVID between 2020 and 2022.
 They compared this group to 5.6 million people who had zero evidence of a COVID infection in the same time period.
 Lastly, they looked at data from 5.8 million people who submitted their health records prior to the pandemic.
 (Looking at pre-pandemic health records helped the researchers determine the instances of gut issues prior to COVID.)